The Serious Cardiovascular Side Effects of Opioid Use

 Prescription opioids are often used to treat moderate, severe, or chronic pain — a condition that affects 50 million Americans.
 However, opioid use has the potential for harmful side effects, which include cardiovascular risks.

-This article was last updated in October of 2024.
+This article was originally published in 2017 and was last updated in 2025.

 Researchers looked at 50,000 patients, 30% of whom had received prescribed opioids over three years.
 They found that patients who were prescribed opioids were significantly more likely to develop cardiovascular disease (CVD) later.
 The researchers also found that higher opioid prescribing doses were associated with a higher risk of CVD.